jinghuazhao/EWAS-fusion/README.md

 ## Weight generation

-This is a revised and much simplified implmentation of codes available from TWAS-pipeline.
+This is a revised and much simplified implementation of codes available from TWAS-pipeline.
 Under our sge it is furnished with
 ```
 qsub get_weight.qsub
 ```